isomerpages/isomerpages-govtech/media/media-releases/_posts/2021-06-23-increased-ict-spending-in-fy2021-to-accelerate-government-digitalisation.md

 * GovTech’s **LifeSG app** that will provide users with a personalised dashboard comprising key information, upcoming appointments with government agencies, and consolidated information on benefits and support.
 The LifeSG Eligibility Checker, which helps users find eligible Government assistance or schemes without having to navigate through multiple government websites and information, will continue to be updated.
 More improvements will also be made to the app personalisation engine to better recommend relevant services and content to users;

-* The **GoBusiness platform**, which has helped more than 150 Food and Beverage establishments to register for their business licences, with time savings of between 10 and 14 days in turn-around time.
+* The **GoBusiness platform**, which has helped more than 150 Food and Beverage establishments per month to register for their business licences, with time savings of between 10 and 14 days in turn-around time.
 Developed by the Ministry of Trade and Industry and the Smart Nation and Digital Government Group, the platform will be expanded to be a go-to place for business-to-government interactions in Singapore and provide personalised assistance and recommendations for new and existing business.

 ### **Re-engineering Digital Government infrastructure**